CLSherrod/clsherrod.github.io/slashes.md

 title: My slash pages
 permalink: /slashes/
 ---
 This is a [/slashes page](https://slashpages.net/).
 A /slashes page is an index of all my slash pages.
-Slash pages are common pages you can add to your website, usually with a standard, root-level slug like [/now](https://christophersherrod.com/now), [/about](https://christophersherrod.com/about), or [/uses](https://christophersherrod.com/uses).
-They tend to describe the individual behind the site and are distinguishing characteristics of the IndieWeb.
+Slash pages are common pages you can add to your website, usually with a standard, root-level slug.

 - [About](https://christophersherrod.com/about)
 - [Contact](https://christophersherrod.com/contact)